Nazmulho71/craigslist-clone/README.md

 # Craigslist Clone

-This is a Craiglist clone made with Python and Django.
+This is a Craigslist clone made with Python and Django.
 And Designed by Materialize.

 Link: https://lit-meadow-31553.herokuapp.com/